Danielle

 She’s part of the team behind Cake Zine, a James Beard nominated literary magazine exploring society through sweets.
 Since their first launch party in 2021, Cake Zine’s event programming has amassed an international cult following.

-Last year, Danielle worked with the creative team at Hinge to make an Anthem Award-winning book shaped like a smartphone for the Global Day of Unplugging.
+Danielle worked with the creative team at Hinge to create an Anthem Award-winning book shaped like a smartphone for the Global Day of Unplugging.
 The project is a part of Hinge’s Social Impact initiative, One More Hour.

 Most recently, she curated the exhibition NOW IS NOW at LAR Gallery in Houston, on view through October 2025.